ethersphere/bee-docs/docs/installation/rasp-bee-ry-pi.md

-The `dpkg` package manager has used our `.deb` package file to install Bee and set up the the `systemd` service which will manage and control our `bee` program as it runs happily in the background on our computers, earning `BZZ`, and serving and forwarding content to other bees all over the planet!
+The `dpkg` package manager has used our `.deb` package file to install Bee and set up the the `systemd` service which will manage and control our `bee` program as it runs happily in the background on our computers, earning `xBZZ`, and serving and forwarding content to other bees all over the planet!

 We can now use the `systemctl` utility to interact with `systemd`.
 For more info, you can type `man systemctl` to read about it.